AMReX-Astro/Castro/docs_new/source/FlowChart.rst

 .. math:: \Ub^{n+1,(c)} = \Ub^{n+1,(b)} + \frac{\dt}{2} [\Sb(\Ub^{n+1,(c)}) - \Sb(\Ub^n)]

- also supports radiation.
+Castro also supports radiation.
 This part of the update algorithm only deals with the advective / hyperbolic terms in the radiation update.

 Here is the single-level algorithm.
 The goal here is to update the